Dr. Laleh Amiri-Kordestani, MD

 Dr. Sanjay Prasad is a consultant cardiologist at the Royal Brompton Hospital and Reader at the National Heart and Lung Institute, Imperial College, London.
 His areas of clinical interest include Cardiomyopathy and heart failure.
 In addition to his clinical work, he leads a research programme focused on clinical outcomes in risk stratification by CMR with a particular focus on the detection and significance of myocardial fibrosis.

 Co-Chair: Day 1 Plenary Lecture

 Professor of Medical Oncology and Director of Research, The Christie Hospital; Molecular & Clinical Cancer Sciences University of Manchester, Manchester, United Kingdom

 John Radford is Professor of Medical Oncology and Director of Research at The Christie Hospital, Manchester.
 Research interests are focused on developing and testing new ways of treating lymphoma and monitoring the effectiveness of these treatments using novel biomarkers, studying late effects of chemotherapy on fertility, heart function and the risk of second cancers and investigating how best to prevent or minimise the impact of these in people cured of lymphoma.

 Conference Topic: Plenary Lecture - Long-term cardiovascular outcomes in survivors of Hodgkin's LymphomaRead More...

 John is chair of the UK National Cancer Research Institute (NCRI) Lymphoma Clinical Studies Group, a member NCRI Hodgkin Lymphoma sub-group and chief investigator for many national and international trials.

-Consultant Cardiologist, The University Hospital of Manchester, Manchester, United Kingdom
+Honorary Professor of Cardiology, The University of Manchester, Manchester, United Kingdom